vitalics/playwright-prometheus-remote-write-reporter/README.md

 | node_memory_rss           | memory usage of the Node.js process measured in bytes [7]                            | process.memotyUsage |
 | node_memory_heap_total    | memory usage of the Node.js process measured in bytes [7]                            | process.memotyUsage |

 [1]: Do not use "process.env.name" variable since it can overwrite your "node_env" metric.
+Conditionally enabled with `nodeEnvEnable` from reporter configuration as it can leak secrets into Prometheus metrics

 [2]: docs: https://nodejs.org/docs/latest/api/process.html#processenv